SWC Annual Open Short Story Competition 2026

 - No individual correspondence will be entered into regarding receipt of works/payments.
 Please do not send any material to confirm delivery, or use Recorded Delivery.
 Please ensure you attach correct postage and use correct stamps (see Royal Mail information https://www.royalmail.com/sending/barcoded-stamps).
 Southport Writers’ Circle will not retrieve mail held at the Sorting Office for want of correct postage.

 - For internet entries: Put the above cover sheet details in the body of the email.
-Include PayPal ref. number OR put the names of all entered stories in the Comments box on PayPal when paying.
+Include PayPal ref. number.

 - Please use basic formatting in your files.
 Any sidebars, headers, footers, inset images, illegible fonts or unusual layouts may result in your electronic entry being rejected.